 Weekend getaway in Havana

-As a venezuelan, it was a mix of emotion for me to go to Havana, having in consideration all the similarities between our governments.
-But I’m not going to get into a political discussion in here, I will focus instead on the amazing things that this country has to offer and the incredible hospitality of its people.
+Born in Venezuela, it was a mix of emotion for me to go to Havana, having in consideration all the similarities between our governments.
+But I’m not going to get into a political discussion in here, I will instead focus on the amazing things that Cuba has to offer and the incredible hospitality of its people.

-I must say that a weekend getaway in Havana was a great idea, we had a blast and we learned so much about the cubans and their cultures.
+I must say that my weekend getaway in Havana was awesome, we had a blast and we learned a lot about the cubans and their culture.

 Flight & Visa